I call him Hoover and he’s worked hard for me since the day I hauled his long, lanky self into the house back in 2008.

-As I write, a new Hoover SteamVac Carpet Cleaner is about $150.
+As I write, a new Hoover SteamVac Carpet Cleaner.
 As old as he is, I won’t be replacing my dear, venerable Hoover.
 While he is showing his age, he works as well as the day he arrived.

 I have never had to take him in for repairs and he’s got a lot of miles on him.
 He’s been hauled back and forth from home to office; he made the big move to Colorado.
 He’s never made as much as a murmur in all these years.
 What a champ!
 Here’s the most important thing to know about Hoover: Untold gallons of boiling water have not damaged his inner workings in the least.
 Only last weekend he cleaned all of the carpet at DPL Central and it looks awesome.

 And now for a short photo tour.
 Please keep in mind that my beloved Hoover a workhorse, not a show horse!

 In this first shot, I need to mention that I am not very good at photography.
 Hoover is tilted back in this shot, not completely on his back but not standing either.
 I wanted to show you his best angle.
 That gap between the clean water tank at the top and the one for the dirty water at the back closes when in use.

 This shows Hoover in release mode.
 You’re looking at the dirty water tank with the lid in place.
 Not so bad, right?